SAP-samples/teched2023-XP185v/exercises/ex2/README.md

 <br><img src="/exercises/ex2/images/ex2pp4.png" width="70%">

 Now you know how to create a custom password policy that you can use for additional protection of your applications.
-We now want to add the pasword policy to an application.
+We now want to add the password policy to an application.

 9. Navigate to **Applications & Resources -> Applications**.
 Select one application on the left and choose on the right side **Authentication & Access -> Policies**.